 Pomegranates are chock full of antioxidants, but extracting the arils (seeds) can be a pain.
-Before you get to that point, you need to know how to select the best pomegranate in the bin at the grocery store.
-Here are some helpful tips.
+Before you get to that point, you need to know how to select the best pomegranate in the grocery store bin.

 How to Choose a Pomegranate